-In the technical exercises, we use standard instruments to analyse the function of PV systems.
-We cover PV module configuration and electrical characteristics of modules, the effects of angles, orientation, shade and temperature on PV module performance, system planning, design, installation and simulation with standard software..
+For technical exercises, students use standard instruments to analyse PV system functionality.
+The session covers PV module configurations and electrical characteristics.
+Students examine the effects of angles, orientation, shade, and temperature on PV module performance, system planning, design, installation, and simulation using standard software.

 The RENAC Training Centre houses several working solar thermal rigs.
-Students use these rigs to become familiar with the systems and their components, as well as going through fault-finding and/or commissioning procedures.
-Students also get the opportunity to work with solar thermal controllers and to perform system simulations with solar thermal software.
+Students use these rigs to become familiar with systems and their components.
+These rigs are also used for fault-finding and/or commissioning procedures.
+Students get the opportunity to work with solar thermal controllers and to perform system simulations with solar thermal software as well.

-For practical training in wind energy, students perform a variety of practical exercises with the help of milliwatt Windtrainers, for example measuring wind speed and the power output of a wind turbine and how this depends on wind speed.
-Students see how the power output of the wind turbine depends on the number, position, shape and angle of the rotors, measuring characteristic curves of a wind turbine (current/voltage), plus charge and discharge of storage.
+For practical training in wind-energy-based technology, students perform a variety of practical exercises with the help of milliwatt Windtrainers.
+Exercises include measuring wind speed as well as the power output of a wind turbine and how this depends on wind speed.
+Students will see how the power output of the wind turbine depends on the number, position, shape, and angle of the rotors as well as on measuring characteristic curves of a wind turbine (current/voltage), plus charge and discharge of storage.